MickTK/Pokemon-Essentials-Plugins/Pokemon Color Variants/README.md

 <br>

 Pokemon Color Variants adds the possibility to shift the hue color of a pokémon's sprite to make it looks more unique.
-The plugin uses the hue attribute from RGSS3's Bitmap and Graphic classes.
+The plugin uses the hue attribute from RGSS3's Bitmap and Graphic classes to work.

 A debug menu can be used from the party menu: `Debug > Cosmetic info... > Set hue color`.